Vedanttrivedi/wallpair/readme.md

 # WallPair Project

-This is the WallPair project, a Django web application.
+This is the WallPair project, a Django web application where user can upload two pictures as poll and other users can react on it via likes and comments.It also uses youtube api for youtube related posts

 ## Installation